-Concert Hour features live recordings of the world's music stars performing in Germany's palaces, churches and concert halls, conveying the full immediacy and festivity of these renowned musical events.
+Live recordings of the world's music stars performing in Germany's palaces, churches and concert halls.

 The Jazzfest Berlin was, and is, a magnet for superstars.
 Many musicians have performed more than once, and for newcomers, the event is a stepping stone.
 Join us for five decades of jazz at its finest.

 DW presents today's takes on classical music with the Berlin Philharmonic's Sarah Willis as host.

 Tony Bennett and Lady Gaga team up for a jazz and swing album that's worth a good listen.

 Big data and digital streaming services tend to dominate discussion of the industry's future.

 Electro wizard Apparat is a fixture of the Berlin club scene, but his solo work has increasingly departed from techno.
 In this edition of the podcast: Moody but moving excerpts from a 2013 concert centering on Tolstoy.